In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 With some practice, humans can create way better milk texture and pour much better cappuccino & latte, and particularly flat whites, than is possible with a machine.

 Some of the better one touch machines do a fairly good job of cappuccino, latte & latte macchiato at the touch of a button, however I’ve not come across one as of yet that will make a proper flat white.
-Then again, many baristas can’t make a proper flat white either, but that’s a topic for a future post ;-).
+Then again, the majority of baristas can’t make a proper flat white either, however that’s a topic for a future post ;-).

 So let’s get on with it, starting with the lowest price bean to cup machines and moving our way upwards from there.
 If you want more info on bean to cup coffee machines in general, just scroll to the bottom where you’ll find my FAQ.